kubeshop/botkube-docs/docs/configuration/communication/index.md

 ## Known limitations

 Currently, [Microsoft Teams](../../installation/teams/) integration works differently than other bot integrations, such as Slack or Discord.
-While Microsoft Teams support multiple channels for forwarding notifications, you need to turn them on with `@Botkube notifier start` on each channel.
+While Microsoft Teams support multiple channels for forwarding notifications, you need to turn them on with `@Botkube enable notifications` on each channel.
 Microsoft Teams uses source and executor bindings defined under `communications.teams.bindings` property for all channels in the following way:

 - Executor bindings apply to all MS Teams channels where Botkube has access to.
-- Source bindings apply to all channels which have notification turned on with `@Botkube notifier start` command.
+- Source bindings apply to all channels which have notification turned on with `@Botkube enable notifications` command.

 ## Syntax